-This year my wife heads back to part time work.
+This year my wife heads back to part-time work.
 This means I’m a stay at home dad one day a week.
 I know I know, one day no big deal right?
 Well to me it is.
 I’m a little nervous and excited at the same time.
 It means I’ll be doing school drop-offs and pick-ups, lunches and all the housework that Monday but the best bit is looking after my youngest daughter Keller.
 Heaps of cuddles and playtime.
 It’s going to be fun.
 So after my first day here’s what I learnt.

 - My wife seriously rocks.

-By the end of the night I hopped in to bed pretty tired.
+By the end of the night, I hopped into bed pretty tired.
 It surprised me.
-One day in, and mild exhaustion was setting in.
+One day in and mild exhaustion was setting in.
 How soft am I?
 Here I was thinking about how much I achieved or didn’t achieve that day.
 I got the washing done but didn’t get the floors mopped.
 I got my daughter down well for her first sleep but not her second.
 So my day was filled with a sense of accomplishment and yet I still felt like I didn’t get everything done.
 This made me think of my wife.
-How often does she lay her head on the pillow at night thinking not only about everything that needs to be done the next day but also what was still left over from this day.
+How often does she lay her head on the pillow at night thinking not only about everything that needs to be done the next day but also what was still left over from this day?
 Yet I rarely hear her complain.
 She handles herself with so much grace.
 If anything she beats herself up for not doing a good enough job, which is just plain ridiculous.
 My wife rocks.

 - Rhythms matter

 My housework on a Monday will essentially set up the rest of the week for my wife and family.
 This is why I’m a little nervous about the whole thing.
 I don’t want the week to begin on the back foot.
 So getting a good rhythm to my day will be essential to our family rhythm.
-I’m not sure how long it will take to get in our groove but I’m looking forward to finding it.
+I’m not sure how long it will take to get into our groove but I’m looking forward to finding it.

 - Washing takes a while in a house of 6